 Growing Pains of the Audi e-tron Cause Frustration and Expense for New Owners

 The e-tron Quattro concept was first revealed by Audi at the 2016 Frankfurt Auto show.
 It introduced a series of electric and hybrid cars from the German automaker in line with parent company Volkswagen’s commitment to electrify its entire line-up of cars by 2030.
 The first fully electric Audi did not hit the U.S. market until 2019 with the Audi e-tron.
 New for 2022, Audi is adding the smaller, more affordable, Audi Q4 e-tron compact SUV and Sportback to its e-tron line-up.
 Like many electric vehicles, or EVs, the e-tron has had a bumpy start in life, with the Audi e-tron problems starting from the moment the electric car was announced.
 Even the e-tron unveiling planned for August 2018 in Belgium was abruptly canceled following the arrest in Germany of CEO Rupert Stadler in connection with the Volkswagen diesel emissions scandal.

 With a starting MSRP of almost $75,000, owners of the 2019 expected high specs, high performance, and minimal problems.
 However, the e-tron has been plagued with technological and mechanical defects, which hurt the Audi e-tron reliability in the eyes of the buyers.
 As a result of its numerous problems, and specifically “drive-system electrical failures along with power equipment issues,” Consumer Reports downgraded the e-tron in its 2020 annual reliability survey, and removed the model from its “Recommended” list.
-Consumer Reports acknowledged that “[a]ll-new cars and new technology are prone to growing pains,” and Audi confirmed that it was aware of the issues raised and was working on remedies.
+Consumer Reports acknowledged that “[a]ll-new cars and new technology are prone to growing pains,” and Audi confirmed that it was aware of the Audi e-tron problems raised and was working on remedies.
 Meanwhile, e-tron owners are left dealing with malfunctioning vehicles and repeated visits to their Audi dealer.
 Whether it’s the Audi e-tron charging problems, issues when driving on the highway, or even water leaks, the average driver didn’t have a pleasant experience dealing with one issue after another.

 What are some of the common problems with the Audi e-tron?